tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Extension

 This header MUST be a comma-separated list of the extensions supported by the Server.
 If no extensions are supported `Tus-Extension` MAY be omitted.
+The extension MUST not contain comma.

 #### Tus-Max-Size